gf-mse/case-212/README.en.md

 # How to sign

-You can sign this letter by creating a file with a random name (an easy way to create a unique filename is to use *[GUID generator](https://www.guidgenerator.com/online-guid-generator.aspx)*) in the `signed` folder.
-Put the following lines in the file (each line represents a single person):
+You can sign this letter by [adding](https://gist.github.com/Chaser324/ce0505fbed06b947d962) a randomly named file (one easy way to create a unique filename would be to use a *[GUID generator](https://www.guidgenerator.com/online-guid-generator.aspx)*) to the `signed` folder.
+The file contents shall be as follows ( each line representing one person ):

 ```
 Name Surname | Position, Company